01 – Sudan becomes an independent Republic.

 21 – The Duke of Edinburgh announces an award scheme in Britain for enterprising young people.

-22 - Newcastle United beat Portsmouth 2-0 at the first league match to be played under floodlights.
+22 – Newcastle United beat Portsmouth 2-0 in the first league match to be played under floodlights.

 23 – The West German army bans the goose step.